 First, let us help you understand what SSL is, exactly.
 SSL stands for Secure Socket Layer.
 SSL is an encryption technology used for securing all website traffic and information.
 When a website is secured with SSL, you will notice the website address will start with “https” – notice the “s”, which stands for secure.
 You will also see a green padlock (or similar icon) depending on your web browser.

 Why do I need SSL?

-Securing your website with SSL is critical for keeping user information, such as resume data, passwords and credit card numbers, out of the hands of hackers.
+According to Happy Penguin, securing your website with SSL is critical for keeping user information, such as resume data, passwords and credit card numbers, out of the hands of hackers.
 When your website is not using SSL, a hacker’s job becomes easy as they can steal this information without much effort.

 Not only does SSL secure and encrypt your website, it also offers several additional benefits.
 These benefits include, but are not limited to, higher SEO rankings on Google, faster page loading times and, if you are a job board customer, your job postings will be accepted at ZipRecruiter and GlassDoor and reach more potential candidates.

 Ok, but why isn’t my website already secure?
 Didn’t you build it to be secure?